-Yes you have seen that right.
+Yes you have read that correctly.
 Emoji Domains!
-Who ever thought they could ever exist?
+While you don’t often see many emojis in domains, they have been around for quite a while.
 As a matter of fact they have been around since 2001 when the first emoji domain was bought.

-The first ever devices to allow emoji’s was phones in Japan in 1999.
-At this time, a Japanese telecoms company released the original 176 cartoon pictures and labelled them as emoji’s.
-They were called emoji’s as the ‘e’ meant the word picture and the word ‘moji’ is a character.
-So e-moji means picture character.
-Sounds simple now.
+The first ever mobile devices which allowed emojis hit the market in 1999.
+At this time, a Japanese telecoms company released the original 176 cartoon pictures and labelled them emojis.

 Emoji domains work in a very unique way.
 Every emoji is converted into Unicode, which is the xn code you’ll see the emoji convert into within the address bar.

 Emoji domains also use ASCII, which stands for American Standard Code for Information Interchange.
 This code can only be understood by computers.

-A process called Punycode then creates the domain names based of these algorithms.
+A process called Punycode then creates the domain names based on these algorithms.
 This is why you will see the xn address in the address bar when you search an emoji domain.

 - .ws (Western Samoa)